conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 section](https://docs.conan.io/2/tutorial/consuming_packages) of the Conan documentation for more information.

+Now we can use Conan to install the libraries.
+It will not only install *tensorflow-lite/2.10.0* and *opencv/4.5.5*, but also all the necessary transitive dependencies.

+{% highlight bash %}
+conan install . --build=missing -o opencv/*:with_ffmpeg=False -o opencv/*:with_gtk=False
+-c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True
+{% endhighlight %}

 Now let's build the project and run the application.
+If you have CMake>=3.23 installed, you can use CMake presets:

 {% highlight bash %}
-conan install . -o opencv/*:with_ffmpeg=False -o opencv/*:with_gtk=False -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True
 cmake --preset conan-release
 cmake --build --preset conan-release build/Release/pose-estimation
+{% endhighlight %}

+Otherwise, you can add the necessary arguments for CMake:

+{% highlight bash %}
+cmake . -G "Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=build/Release/generators/conan_toolchain.cmake -DCMAKE_POLICY_DEFAULT_CMP0091=NEW -DCMAKE_BUILD_TYPE=Release
+cmake --build .
+./pose-estimation
 {% endhighlight %}

 ### Conclusions